 - Stay with your truck.
 Don't jump from a moving or falling sit-down truck. - Stay away from the edge of docks and ramps. - Check that bridgeplates and dockboards are secure.
 Be certain that either the trailer wheels are chocked or the trailer is locked to the dock.
 Check capacities.
 Be sure your truck, with load, isn't too heavy for where you are driving. - Make sure the load you are moving is stable.
 Spread forks as far as you can and center the load.
 Insert forks as far under the load as you can.
 Be even more careful with long, high or wide loads.
 They can be less stable. - Use forward tilt only when you have the load in a rack, over a stack or close to the floor.
 Use minimum fork tilt to pick up or place a load.
-When lifting or lowering outside a rack, keep the mast vertical or tilted back slightly. - When moving loads on grades or ramps, drive with your forks pointed upgrade.
+When lifting or lowering outside a rack, keep the mast vertical or tilted back slightly. - When moving loads on grades or ramps, drive with forks pointed upgrade.
 Without a load, drive with forks downgrade.
-Slow down, and don't turn on grades or ramps.
+Slow down.
+Don't turn on grades or ramps.
+Don't raise the mast while on a grade or ramp.